Sskki-exe/teapot_assistant/README.md

-# teapot_assistant
+# Teapot Assistant
-Very simple chatbot that only replies in HTTP status code
+Very simple chatbot that only replies in HTTP status code.
+It's a bit cheeky.